-What does raised toilet seat mean ?
-A raised toilet seat is a piece of equipment which raises the height of a toilet seat to help people with sitting down on, or getting up from, the toilet.
-By raising the height of the seat, the stress on the hips and legs of the user is reduced.
+What does “raised toilet seat” mean ?
+A raised toilet seat is a device which raises the height of a toilet seat in order to assist people with mobility issues in sitting down on, or getting up from, the toilet.

 As our parents become more fragile with age, there are certain devices which appear in our lives, and the raised toilet seat is one of the most common of these.
 And it comes in quite a wide variety of forms.

 CONTENTS - Overview & Quick Links

 What are the different types of raised toilet seats, and how do you install them ?